iridakos/stup/README.md

 # Fetch notes for all categories
 $ stup show @ 2020-04-18

-# Fetch notes for a specific categories for previous week
+# Fetch notes for a specific category for previous week
 $ stup log previous-week -c programming

 # Fetch notes for all categories for a specific period